NickCulbertson/YouTube-Subscribe-Button-Animation/README.md

 ## Implementation

 1. Download the "subscribe.mov" file.
-Navigate there by clicking on the "subscribe.mov" link above and selecting Download.
+Click [here](https://github.com/NickCulbertson/YouTube-Subscribe-Button-Animation/blob/main/subscribe.mov) or navigate there by clicking on the "subscribe.mov" link above, then select Download.

 2. Import the video into your project, and chroma key out the green screen background.